 How are values acquired and expressed?

-Mark Alfano uses tools and methods from philosophy and science to explore the field of moral psychology.
+Mark Alfano uses tools and methods from philosophy and the sciences to explore topics in moral psychology, epistemology, and digital humanities.
 He studies how people become and remain virtuous, how values become integrated into people's lives, and how these virtues and values are (or fail to be) manifested in their perception, thoughts, feelings, deliberations, and behavior.
 One of the guiding themes of his work is that moral philosophy without psychological content is empty, but psychological investigation without philosophical insight is blind.

 Mapping Human Values